baoduy/hbd.astro-paper/src/content/blog/az-02-pulumi-private-ask-env-architecture.md

 In today's cloud-centric world, security is paramount.
 By default, many cloud services are publicly accessible over the internet, which can pose significant risks for sensitive workloads.
 When deploying a private AKS (AKS) environment, it's essential to protect all components while maintaining efficient network communication.

-This post explains a the architecture of private AKS that we are going to setup on Azure, leveraging multiple subnets, Azure Firewall, and other essential cloud services.
+This post explains an architecture of private AKS that we are going to set up on Azure, leveraging multiple subnets, Azure Firewall, and other essential cloud services.
 This architecture ensures that sensitive workloads remain isolated and protected from public internet exposure.

 ![Private AKS Environment Architecture Diagram](/assets/az-02-pulumi-private-ask-env-architecture/private-aks.png) _(Download original draw.io file <a href="/assets/az-02-pulumi-private-ask-env-architecture/private-aks.drawio" download>here</a> )_